Skip to main content

 Using Cortex XSOAR or Cortex XSIAM rerouting#

-1. For Cortex XSOAR 8, set the messaging endpoint in the Azure bot to be https://ext-<CORTEXT-XSOAR-SERVER-ADDRESSS>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>, e.g., https://ext-my.demisto.live/xsoar/instance/execute/teams.
+• For Cortex XSOAR 8, set the messaging endpoint in the Azure bot to be https://ext-<CORTEX-XSOAR-SERVER-ADDRESSS>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>, e.g., https://ext-my.demisto.live/xsoar/instance/execute/teams.

-3. Go to manage team > apps.
+3. Go to Manage team > Apps.

-6. Add the bot to the team.
+6. Add the bot to the team again.

 Setup Examples#